Skip to content

 Sonya tells her story of living with posterior cortical atrophy (PCA).

-• Problems with reading (for example, difficulty following lines of text, words jumbling up, or with certain text formats and sizes)
+• problems with reading (e.g., difficulty following lines of text, words jumbling up or with certain text formats and sizes)

-• Difficulties with coordination and spatial awareness (such as picking up objects, dressing, selecting the correct numbers on a telephone)
+• difficulties with coordination and spatial awareness (e.g., picking up objects, dressing, selecting the correct numbers on a telephone)

-• Visual problems (including blurred vision, perceiving objects amongst clutter, double vision, difficulty focusing as well as difficulty perceiving more than one object at the same time, known as simultanagnosia)
+• visual problems (including blurred vision, perceiving objects amongst clutter, double vision, difficulty focusing and difficulty perceiving more than one object at the same time)

-• Problems with judging distances and speeds (for example with moving traffic, walking onto escalators, descending stairs)
+• problems with judging distances and speeds (e.g., with moving traffic, walking onto escalators, descending stairs)

-• Light sensitivity and unusual colour experiences (such as washes of colour when driving at night)
+• light sensitivity and unusual colour experiences (e.g., washes of colour when driving at night)

-Difficulty performing spatial commands and actions (such as ‘turn round’, ‘step forward’)
+• difficulty performing spatial commands and actions (e.g., ‘turn around’, ‘step forward’)

 At this stage, many people with PCA are registered as blind, which means that they need help with most visually-guided activities.
-Some people may have problems with other senses, including increased sensitivity to pain and temperature (especially in the head, hands and feet), changes in the sense of hearing (such as becoming more sensitive to certain sounds), sense of imbalance or instability or experiencing little jerky movements.
+Some people may have problems with other senses, including increased sensitivity to pain and temperature (especially in the head, hands and feet), changes in hearing (e.g., becoming more sensitive to certain sounds), sense of imbalance or instability or experiencing little jerky movements.

 Woman helping a blind man cross the street